BT-AU/Test-network-core-Wallet/README.md

-# Test-network-core-Wallet
+# Test-network-core-DAPP
-For the core wallet of the test network, all generated tokens cannot continue to be traded It is a blockchain performance testing framework, which can be used to test different blockchain implementations. support fabric v1.0+ sawtooth 1.0+
+For the core DAPP of the test network, all generated tokens cannot continue to be traded It is a blockchain performance testing framework, which can be used to test different blockchain implementations. support fabric v1.0+ sawtooth 1.0+